 Without trying a wine it’s hard to predict if it’ll age unless you go off assumptions.
-Typically I either do my research online prior to deciding to invest in a vino for ageing or I ask the experts on the cellar door or at the wine shop.
+Typically I either do my research online prior to deciding to invest in a vino for ageing or I ask the experts on the cellar door or at a wine shop like Accent On Wine.
 These guys will have intimate knowledge about the wine and it’s ability to age in the bottle.

 And don’t forget cellaring is a gamble.
 We can be guided as to when a wine will be at its prime or peak but there’s no hard and fast rule.
 Although it may feel like a sales plot at times it is wise to buy in bulk and try a bottle of your chosen tipple at different intervals to see how it’s ageing.
 The worst thing would be holding onto a prized bottle (or a case) for 10 years only to open it and find it has turned into tangy vinegar.

 Typically whether a white wine will age will be determined by:

 - Fruit levels

 What kind of white wines age well?

 Crisp white wines which aren’t overly buttery or bright yellow/gold when young can age well.
 However this is not a rule of thumb.
 Wines which fall into the above category and are made from good quality Chardonnay, Riesling and Semillon grape varietals have good ageing potential alongside vintage champagnes and dessert wines such as the French Sauternes.

 What is a dry white wine?
 I give you all the details alongside 19 white wine grapes to look out for »